dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/extensions-logging.md

 ## ASP.NET Core applications

 `Microsoft.Extensions.Logging` is [used by default in ASP.NET Core applications](/aspnet/core/fundamentals/logging).
-Calling <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContext%2A> or <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContextPool%2A> makes EF Core automatically use the logging setup configured via the regular ASP.NET mechanism.
+Calling <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContext*> or <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContextPool*> makes EF Core automatically use the logging setup configured via the regular ASP.NET mechanism.

 ## Other application types

-Other application types can use the [GenericHost](/dotnet/core/extensions/generic-host) to get the same dependency injection patterns as are used in ASP.NET Core. <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContext%2A> or <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContextPool%2A> can then be used just like in ASP.NET Core applications.
+Other application types can use the [GenericHost](/dotnet/core/extensions/generic-host) to get the same dependency injection patterns as are used in ASP.NET Core. <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContext*> or <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContextPool*> can then be used just like in ASP.NET Core applications.

 `Microsoft.Extensions.Logging` can also be used for applications that don't use dependency injection, although [simple logging](xref:core/logging-events-diagnostics/simple-logging) can be easier to set up.